devopsdays/devopsdays-policies/policies/team-membership.md

 ## Co-Chair Policy

 There will be three co-chairs of the DevOpsDays Core team at any time.
-Chairs will serve a tenure of two years, in a staggered tenure schedule.
-If multiple chairs are added at the same time, the tenure of one chair may be shortened to one year or extended to three years in order to maintain the staggering.
+Chairs will serve a tenure of three years, in a staggered tenure schedule.
+If multiple chairs are added at the same time, the tenure of one chair may be shortened or extended by one year in order to maintain the staggering.
 Tenure begins on 1 November of a calendar year and terminates on 31 October two years following.
 For example:

-*Navita - tenure begins 1 Nov 2020, ends 31 Oct 2022<br>
+*Navita - tenure begins 1 Nov 2020, ends 31 Oct 2023<br>
-Lee - tenure begins 1 Nov 2021, ends 31 Oct 2023<br>
+Lee - tenure begins 1 Nov 2021, ends 31 Oct 2024<br>
-Chris - tenure begins 1 Nov 2022, ends 31 Oct 2024<br>
+Chris - tenure begins 1 Nov 2022, ends 31 Oct 2025<br>
+Robin (replaces Navita) - tenure bebins 1 Nov 2023, ends 31 Oct 2026<br>
 Etc*

 Note: all dates for deadlines, tenure time, etc, are in UTC.